 When I think of “buttermilk,” I think of big, fluffy, buttery biscuits next to a big plate of fried chicken.

-There’s something about the word that makes us think “big and fluffy” and “rich and flavorful,” but here’s something you might not know:
+There’s something about the word buttermilk that makes us think “big and fluffy” and “rich and flavorful,” but here’s something you might not know:

 Here is why I LOVE buttermilk: